-The Skoda Octavia has got a lot bigger in its third generation guise and you net the biggest pay-off when choosing this revised Estate version.
-It's still great value for money, equipment levels are strong and it holds up to 610-litres without having to fold the back seats.
-That's more than a Ford Mondeo estate.
+Skoda Octavia Estate got a lot bigger in its third generation guise and becomes larger still in this more sophisticated MK4 model form.
+It's still great value for money, equipment levels are strong and it now holds up to 640-litres without having to fold the back seats.
+That's more than most pricier Mondeo-segment station wagon models.

 By Jonathan Crouch

-If youíre looking for a new SKODA Octavia 1.0 TSI SE 5dr Petrol Estate for sale, youíve come to the right place.
-At Bristol Street Motors we donít just have the best SKODA Octavia 1.0 TSI SE 5dr Petrol Estate deals, we also offer friendly advice and help with all your enquiries to ensure your buying experience is a happy experience.
+If you're looking for a new SKODA Octavia 1.0 TSI SE 5dr Petrol Estate for sale, you've come to the right place.
+At Bristol Street Motors we don't just have the best SKODA Octavia 1.0 TSI SE 5dr Petrol Estate deals, we also offer friendly advice and help with all your enquiries to ensure your buying experience is a happy experience.

 What are you waiting for?
 Make an enquiry online using the link above or call one of our friendly sales advisors today.

 Terms & Conditions: Every effort has been made to ensure the accuracy of the information shown.
 However, errors do sometimes occur.
 The specification of each vehicle listed on the Bristolstreet website is provided by "CAP".
 Please note that the Images of each vehicle are range shots, these can include images which do not reflect the precise details of the vehicle you are looking at and are purely used for illustrative purposes.
 The inclusion of such data does not imply any endorsement of any of its content nor any representation as to its accuracy.